A few years ago, I moved to the UK to start my bachelor’s degree.

 Sometimes, this might feel alright – like when it comes to the clothes you wear to work everyday or what you do with your friends.
 But you will come to a point where you the expectations of others clash with your dreams.

-- Do you really want to work from nine-to-five for 40 years?
+- Really want to work from nine-to-five for 40 years?

-- Do you always want to travel to the same place?
+- Always aim to travel to the same place?

-- Do you want to feel pressured to find a partner, get married and have kids before you’re 35?
+- Want to feel pressured to find a partner, get married and have kids before you’re 35?

 These are choices only you can make – no matter how many times your friends and family try to interfere because they think they know what’s best for you.